formax

 Default default value in Insert-Mode

-Enter allowed to edit in Insert-Mode
+Enter allowed to edit interactively

 Query allowed to edit in Query-Mode